pchapin/sprocket/README.md

   in the ASTs.
 These will eventualy be removed.
 Also the structure of the ASTs may change (as I learn what I'm doing).

-+ Currently the parser aborts with an exception at the first syntax error encountered (at least that is the intent).
-This facilitates testing but it is undesirable behavior in a production program.
-Better error handling may eventually be implemented.

 + I may eventually provide a tree grammar to convert the ASTs into real parse trees (I'm not clear if I absolutely need that for my own work right now, but in general it would be desirable to have this ability).